Happy Tuesday, guys!

 What the heck do we do now?
 Is something like a bone broth protein derived from organic, grass-fed beef in fact healthier and less toxic?
 Pesticides or animal proteins?

 The short answer is I don’t think there is a clear answer.
 You have to do your research and come to your own conclusion.

 That being said, I think think the lessons here are:

 A. Always do your research.
 Don’t buy the first thing you see on Amazon–narrow a few down, research where they come from, where they’re produced and how they’re made.

 B. I think at the end of the day, if we have the common goal of consuming less animal protein (and make sure the ones we do consume come from reputable, clean sources) and more plants (again, making sure we can buy the best available)–we’re still going to be much better off at the end of the day than if we’re eating steak and potatoes every night.

 Do the best you can, with what you have, is my motto with pretty much everything, and it definitely applies here, too.

 Getting enough protein is by far the biggest challenge:

 Is it very doable to get the protein you need on a plant based diet?
 YES.

 Is it AS easy as it would be on a meat-based diet?
-Not exactly.
-It really depends on your food preferences.
+NO. It’s HARD.
+Plus, it really depends on your food preferences.